 Alli has been available for purchase over-the-counter for several years and was very popular when it was first released in 2007.
+You can lose weight fast with these pills.
 Like many other weight loss products, Alli promises to provide safe and effective weight loss without sticking to a strict diet and exercise routine.
 And, like a large majority of trendy diet pills, Alli fails to deliver positive results for many individuals.
 Read on to find out more about this FDA approved diet pill, the reasons why so many people believed it would work, and adverse effects that are associated with it.

 Alli is a dieting program that centers around taking an over-the-counter weight loss pill.
 While the concept of taking diet pills to lose weight is not a brand-new concept, Alli was the first pill of its kind to be approved by the Food and Drug Administration.
 It works by decreasing the amount of fat that is stored in the body, allowing you to continue to eat the foods that you love, while still losing weight.
 Even in the beginning when Alli was most popular, users complained about the side effects that were associated with Alli such as frequent visits to the bathroom and hormone dysfunction.